TOD-theses/paper-T-RACE/main.typ

 There are several other works that provide frameworks to analyze attack transactions in Ethereum @zhang_txspector_2020@wu_time-travel_2022@torres_frontrunner_2021@chen_soda_2020.
 None of these frameworks supports the simulation of transactions in different orders, as such we cannot directly use them to detect TOD.
 Regarding the use of archive nodes, an evaluation by #cite(<wu_time-travel_2022>, form: "prose") states that replaying transactions with them is slow, taking "[...] more than 47 min to replay 100 normal transactions", thus prompting a special framework for analysis.
 However, #cite(<ferreira_torres_eye_2021>, form: "prose") have shown that is indeed feasible to use archive nodes for attack detection.
 Our work follows them and evaluates the performance for simulation of different transaction orders using archive nodes.

 = Background
-This chapter gives background knowledge on Ethereum, that is helpful to follow the remaining paper.
+This chapter gives background knowledge on Ethereum that is helpful to follow the remaining paper.
 We also introduce a notation for these concepts.

 == Ethereum
-Ethereum is a blockchain, that can be characterized as a \"transactional singleton machine with shared-state\". @wood_ethereum_2024[p.1] By using a consensus protocol, a decentralized set of nodes agrees on a globally shared state.
+Ethereum is a blockchain that can be characterized as a "transactional singleton machine with shared-state". @wood_ethereum_2024[p.1] By using a consensus protocol, a decentralized set of nodes agrees on a globally shared state.
 This state contains two types of accounts: #emph[externally owned accounts] (EOA) and #emph[contract accounts] (also referred to as smart contracts).
 The shared state is modified by executing #emph[transactions]. @tikhomirov_ethereum_2018

 == World State
 Similar to @wood_ethereum_2024[p.3], we will refer to the shared state as #emph[world state].
 The world state maps each 20 byte address to an account state, containing a #emph[nonce], #emph[balance], #emph[storage] and #emph[code]#footnote[Technically, the account state only contains hashes that identify the storage and code, not the actual storage and code.
-This distinction is not relevant in this paper, therefore we simply refer to them as nonce and code.].
+This distinction is not relevant in this paper, therefore we simply refer to them as storage and code.].
 They store following data @wood_ethereum_2024[p.4]:

 - #emph[nonce]: For EOAs, this is the number of transactions submitted by this account.
 For contract accounts, this is the number of contracts created by this account.
-- #emph[balance]: The value of Wei this account owns, a smaller unit of Ether.
+- #emph[balance]: The value of Wei this account owns, the smallest unit of Ether.
 - #emph[storage]: The storage allows contract accounts to persistently store information across transactions.
-It is a key-value mapping where both, key and value, are 256 bytes long.
-For EOAs, this is empty.
+It is a key-value mapping where both, key and value, are 256 bits long.
+For EOAs, the storage is empty.
 - #emph[code]: For contract accounts, the code is a sequence of EVM instructions.

 We denote the world state as $sigma$ and the value at a specific #emph[state key] $K$ as $sigma(K)$.
-For the nonce, balance and code the state key denotes the state type and the account's address, written as $sigma (("'nonce'", a))$, $sigma (("'balance'", a))$ and and $sigma (("'code'", a))$ respectively.
+For the nonce, balance and code the state key denotes the state type and the account's address, written as $sigma (("'nonce'", a))$, $sigma (("'balance'", a))$ and and $sigma (("'code'", a))$, respectively.
 For the value at a storage slot $k$ we use $sigma(("'storage'", a, k))$.

 == EVM
 The Ethereum Virtual Machine (EVM) is used to execute code in Ethereum.
-It executes instructions, that can access and modify the world state.
+It executes instructions that can access and modify the world state.
 The EVM is Turing-complete, except that it is executed with a limited amount of #emph[gas] and each instruction costs some gas.
-When it runs out of gas, the execution will halt. @wood_ethereum_2024[p.14] For instance, this prevents execution of infinite loops, as it would use infinitely much gas and thus exceed the gas limit.
+When it runs out of gas, the execution will halt. @wood_ethereum_2024[p.14] This prevents infinite loops, as their execution exceeds the gas limit.

 Most EVM instructions are formally defined in the Yellowpaper. @wood_ethereum_2024[p.30-38] However, the Yellowpaper currently does not include the changes from the Cancun upgrade @noauthor_history_2024, therefore we will also refer to the informal descriptions available on #link("https://www.evm.codes/")[evm.codes]. @smlxl_evm_2024

 == Transactions
 A transaction can modify the world state by transferring Ether and executing EVM code.
-It must be signed by the owner of an EOA and contains following data relevant to our work:
+It must be signed by the owner of an EOA and contains the following data relevant to our work:

 - #emph[sender]: The address of the EOA that signed this transaction.#footnote[The sender is implicitly given through a valid signature and the transaction hash. @wood_ethereum_2024[p.25-27] We are only interested in transactions that are included in the blockchain, thus the signature must be valid and the transaction’s sender can always be derived.]
 - #emph[recipient]: The destination address.
 - #emph[value]: The value of Wei that should be transferred from the sender to the recipient.
-- #emph[gasLimit]: The maximum number of gas, that can be used for the execution.
+- #emph[gasLimit]: The maximum amount of gas that can be used for the execution.

 If the recipient address is empty, the transaction will create a new contract account.
-These transactions also include an #emph[init] field, that contains the code to initialize the new contract account.
+These transactions also include an #emph[init] field that contains the code to initialize the new contract account.

 When the recipient address is given and a value is specified, this will be transferred to the recipient.
 Moreover, if the recipient is a contract account, it also executes the recipient’s code.
 The transaction can specify a #emph[data] field to pass input data to the code execution. @wood_ethereum_2024[p.4-5]

 For every transaction the sender must pay a #emph[transaction fee].
 This is composed of a #emph[base fee] and a #emph[priority fee].
 Every transaction must pay the base fee.
-The amount of Wei will be reduced from the sender and not given to any other account.
+The amount of Wei will be withdrawn from the sender and not given to any other account.
 For the priority fee, the transaction can specify if, and how much they are willing to pay.
 This fee will be taken from the sender and given to the block validator, which is explained in the next section. @wood_ethereum_2024[p.8]

 We denote a transaction as $T$, sometimes adding a subscript $T_A$ to differentiate it from another transaction $T_B$.

 == Blocks
 The Ethereum blockchain consists of a sequence of blocks, where each block builds upon the state of the previous block.
 To achieve consensus about the canonical sequence of blocks in a decentralized network of nodes, Ethereum uses a consensus protocol.
 In this protocol, validators build and propose blocks to be added to the blockchain. @noauthor_gasper_2023 It is the choice of the validator, which transactions to include in a block, however they are incentivized to include transactions that pay high transaction fees, as they receive the fee. @wood_ethereum_2024[p.8]

-Each block consists of a block header and a sequence of transactions.
-We denote the nth block of the blockchain as $B_n$ and the sequence of transactions it includes as $T (B_n) = (T_1 , T_2 , dots.h , T_m)$.
+Each block consists of a block header and a sequence of transactions that are executed in this block.

 == Transaction submission
 This section discusses, how a transaction signed by an EOA ends up being included in the blockchain.

 Traditionally, the signed transaction is broadcasted to the network of nodes, which temporarily store them in a #emph[mempool], a collection of pending transactions.
 The current block validator then picks transactions from the mempool and includes them in the next block.
 With this submission method, the pending transactions in the mempool are publicly known to the nodes in the network, even before being included in the blockchain.
 This time window will be important for our discussion on frontrunning, as it gives nodes time to react on a transaction before it becomes part of the blockchain. @eskandari_sok_2020

-A different approach, the Proposer-Builder Separation (PBS) has become more popularity recently: Here, we separate the task of collecting transactions and building blocks with them from the task of proposing them as a validator.
+A different approach, the Proposer-Builder Separation (PBS) has gained more popularity recently: Here, we separate the task of collecting transactions and building blocks with them from the task of proposing them as a validator.
 A user submits their signed transaction or transaction bundle to a block builder.
 The block builder has a private mempool and uses it to create profitable blocks.
 Finally, the validator picks one of the created blocks and adds it to the blockchain. @heimbach_ethereums_2023

 == Transaction execution
 In Ethereum, transaction execution is deterministic. @wood_ethereum_2024[p.9] Transactions can access the world state and their block environment, therefore their execution can depend on these values.
 After executing a transaction, the world state is updated accordingly.